Zsj950708/Zsj950708/README.md

 **I’m currently working on**
 - 1. Bayesian high-dimensional modeling
-- 2. Multivariate count table
+- 2. Multivariate count table with application to microbiome study and ecological study.
-- 3. Application to microbiome study and ecological study.
+- 3. Bayesian density regression with discontinuity

 **How to reach me**
 - Email: szhan209 [AT] ucsc.edu